Ways to reduce Council Tax

 The full Council Tax is calculated assuming there are 2 or more people living in each home – if you live alone, you should apply to your local council for a discount.
 You could get a 25% discount, regardless of your financial circumstances.

-If you live with someone under 18, a student or a carer
+If you live with someone under 18 or a student

 Council Tax isn’t calculated on anyone aged under 18, full-time students, student nurses and some apprentices or trainees.